ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_overall_vm-encrypt/guide.en-gb.md

 #### Option 1 - Without OKMS

-/// details | Avec un KMS externe (BYOK - non OVHcloud)
+/// details | With an external KMS (BYOK - not from OVHcloud)

 > [!warning]
 >
 > Think carefully about the dependencies of your infrastructure on the key server.
 For more information, see [Guide 2 - HPC - Enable VM encryption with OKMS](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_okms_vm-encrypt).
 >
-> Some KMS solutions are delivered as virtual images, creating a dependency loop or other availability issues with the wrong KMS appliance location - [KMS compatibility - Officiel documentation](https://www.vmware.com/resources/compatibility/search.php?deviceCategory=kms)
+> Some KMS solutions are delivered as virtual images, creating a dependency loop or other availability issues with the wrong KMS appliance location - [KMS compatibility - Official documentation](https://www.vmware.com/resources/compatibility/search.php?deviceCategory=kms)
 >

 **How do I enable disk encryption on my VMs**?